larsonan/Zwyx/README.md

 will actually set y to 36, rather than 26.

 ## Structs
-A **struct** is a compound unit containing integers or other structs.
+A **struct** is a compound unit containing any number of other data units.
 The following defines a struct named "Point" containing two members named "x" and "y":

 ```
 Point~{